baerchen201/LethalShipSort/README.md

   provide the full error message found in the game logs.
 - `Script result invalid: ...`: The script exited abnormally, contact the creator about this and make sure to provide the full error message found in the game logs.

+### Sub-commands

+The following sub-commands are available:

+- `/sort-reload` - Reloads your selected script from disk
+- `/sort-status` - Displays some information about the mod (such as the current script and information about the previous sort)

 ## Documentation for script developers